FAHEY, Damien: KIIS, 2010-11; KBIG, 2012-13. Damien started middays at MY/fm in early 2012 and moved to afternoons in late spring 2012.

 Francois, Dean: KCRW, 1992-2001.
 Dean is a Public Information Officer with the American Red Cross in Los Angeles.
 He is a Pacifica Radio Activist.

-Frank, Joe: KCRW, 1985-2001.
-Joe has a show on the Internet and his archival commentaries continue to be aired on many NPR across the country.
+FRANK, Joe: KCRW, 1985-2017.
+Joe had a show on the Internet and his archival commentaries continued to be aired on many NPR across the country.
+He died January 15, 2018, at the age of 79.
+The LA Times called Joe "the most innovative radio dramatist in Los Angeles."

 Frankel, George: KFWB, 1995.
 Unknown.

-Franken, Al: KTLK, 2005-07.
+FRANKEN, Al: KTLK, 2005-07.
 Al left the Air America network in February 2007 to run for the US Senate in Minneapolis.
 He was declared the winner in a very tight race in the summer of 2009.
+He resigned from the Senate in late 2017 amid sexual harassmet allegations.

 Franklin, Brenda: KIKF, 1992-93; KACD, 1993; KEZY, 1993-99.
 Unknown.